SDanker/Jupyter-Hub/README.md

   -Pillow

-The pipa admin user is active and you have to create the key in sign up after login again to be able to access with the key created within the jupyterhub you can manage new users and give them access
+The pipa admin user is active and you have to create the key in sign up after login again to be able to access with the key created within the jupyterhub you can manage new users and give them access.
+The password for the pipa admin user is `Pipa14!`.

 ## Running JupyterHub with Docker Compose